-One of my main motivations as a young scholar working in the broad field of intercultural studies is to develop models that are helpful in avoiding essentialist distinctions between cultures, which remain more frequent than we might expect in intercultural literary criticism.
-In order to overcome such distinctions, I abstain from strictly thematic approaches, to which I prefer the study of phenomena that are always inscribed in interdiscursive and intermedial networks.
-Cross-cultural intertextuality has also been at the core of my research, especially as it relates to French-German cultural and literary contacts.
-From my very first peer-reviewed article, which focused on the appropriation of German Romantic authors in a 1995 Québec novel, to the second to last one, which studies the appropriation of Balzac’s Illusions perdues in the recent graphic novel Verlorene Illusionen – a rewriting of the history of the media in West and East Germany inspired by Balzac’s satire of nineteenth-century Parisian literary and journalistic circles – I have always been interested in the ways intertextual references reproduce both positive and conflictual relations between cultures.
+Working in the broad field of intercultural studies, one of my main goals is to develop models that can prevent making essentialist distinctions between cultures, which still occur surprisingly frequently in intercultural literary criticism.
+To this end, I refrain from strictly thematic approaches, preferring the study of phenomena that are always inherent in interdiscursive and intermedial networks.
+Cross-cultural intertextuality is also at the core of my research, especially in relation to French-German cultural and literary contacts.
+From my very first peer-reviewed article on the appropriation of German Romantic authors in a 1995 Québec novel, to the second to last one, examining the appropriation of Balzac’s Illusions Perdues in the recent graphic novel Verlorene Illusionen — a rewriting of the history of the media in West and East Germany inspired by Balzac’s satire of nineteenth-century Parisian literary and journalistic circles — I have always been interested in the ways intertextual references replicate both positive and conflictual relations between cultures.

-I believe that the study of genuine forms of cross-cultural intertextuality should be linked to a methodological and theoretical point of view that deliberately takes into account their cross-cultural nature; to this day, and perhaps surprisingly, many comparatists would still use the same theoretical tools for the analysis of a parody of King Lear by a British contemporary author, and for the study of the appropriation of the same play by a Russian or Vietnamese contemporary author.
-In my first book, I deliberately take the opposite stance, proposing a systematic review of some of the fundamental contemporary Anglophone and Francophone theories of parody and pastiche to measure their merits and weaknesses for the study of cross-cultural appropriations.
-On the basis of a corpus encompassing seven Quebec writers (novelists, poets, and short story writers) who have appropriated the works of major German-language authors Thomas Bernhard and Peter Handke, my book puts forward the concept of “affiliation” as an essential tool to describe the undertaking of Francophone contemporary writers who move away from their own literary tradition and long-established influences to turn to distant literary traditions.
+I believe that the study of authentic forms of cross-cultural intertextuality should be linked to a methodological and theoretical viewpoint that deliberately takes their cross-cultural nature into account.
+In fact, even today, many comparatists still use the same theoretical tools for analyzing a parody of King Lear by a British contemporary author and for studying the appropriation of the same play by a Russian or Vietnamese contemporary author.
+In my first book, I deliberately take a contrary, more novel approach, proposing a systematic review of some of the fundamental contemporary Anglophone and Francophone theories of parody and pastiche to measure their individual merits and weaknesses for the study of cross-cultural appropriations.
+On the basis of a corpus encompassing seven Québec writers (novelists, poets, and short-story writers) who have appropriated the works of the major German-language authors Thomas Bernhard and Peter Handke, my book recommends the concept of “affiliation” as an essential tool to describe the experience of Francophone contemporary writers who move away from their own literary tradition and long-established influences to turn to distant literary traditions.

-In May 2021, I will present a comprehensive summary of my work on the perceptions of German-Language Cultures and Literatures in Québec as a keynote speaker at the yearly ACFAS congress (virtual, Université de Sherbrooke/Université Bishop’s).
-I have presented chapters of my dissertation at several international conferences such as the congress of the International Comparative Literature Association and the Annual Conference of the Association for Canadian Studies in German-Speaking Countries.
+In May 2021, I will present a comprehensive summary of my work on the perceptions of German-language cultures and literatures in Québec as a keynote speaker at the annual ACFAS congress (virtual, Université de Sherbrooke/Université Bishop’s).
+I have presented chapters of my dissertation at several international conferences, such as the congress of the International Comparative Literature Association and the Annual Conference of the Association for Canadian Studies in German-Speaking Countries.
 I have also published research related to my doctoral studies in three book chapters, and in the peer-reviewed journals Voix et images and Littératures.